augustsix/monoprice-multizone-interface/README.md

 sudo chown -R pi:root /var/www/html
 ```

-Wherever you ran the `npm build` command you will now see a `build` directory.
+In the monoprice-multizone-interface folder you will now see a `build` directory.
 Copy that directory to the `/var/www/html` path on the Raspberry Pi.
 In my case I built it on my local development machine and just used `scp` to copy the build directoy to the Pi.  *(Note: my Raspberry Pi is located at 10.0.0.82)*

 ```bash
 cd /projects/monoprice-multizone-interface
 scp -r * pi@10.0.0.82:/var/www/html/
 ```

+Notes - I run this on the same device running moode.
+I put the files in /var/www/audio and the static folder in /var/www/
+  scp build/* :/var/www/audio/.
+  scp -r build/static/* :/var/www/static/.

 ### View the App